 Research van removal companies to see which deals are available for when you move in.
 Of course, you can hire a van and do it yourself.
 However, your insurance may not cover any damage that might occur.

 Completion is the final step on your journey to buying a new home.
-It typically takes place around two weeks after contracts have been exchanged and involve the transfer of funds to the relevant parties.
+It typically takes place around two weeks after contracts have been exchanged and involves the transfer of funds to the relevant parties.